abhisheksaxena7/Salesforce-Code-Analyzer-for-Copado/README.md

 ### Open up the Result record
 ![Result Record](./images/violations-result-record.gif)

-The Result record can be further opened to increase the screen real estate making reading the violations better, as well as use the different severity filters, search and groupings.
+You can open the Result record to increase screen real estate, making the violations easier to read, and use the different severity filters, search, and groupings.

 # v3.4 Release Notes